U.S. asks Brazil to consider lifting tariffs on ethanol exports

 U.S. Department of Agriculture Under Secretary for Trade and Foreign Agricultural Affairs Ted McKinney said Brazil has not indicated that they would lift them.
 “Our hope is that the warm relationship between our presidents and how that cascades down might let us find some relief,” he told a conference call.

-Brazil currently charges a 20-percent tariff on ethanol imports surpassing 150 million tonnes a quarter in a bid to shield local farmers from foreign competition.
-(Reporting by Humeyra Pamuk; Editing by Sandra Maler)
+Brazil currently charges a 20-percent tariff on ethanol imports surpassing 150 million liters a quarter in a bid to shield local farmers from foreign competition.